Welfare chauvinism: Right-wing populists and welfare chauvinism

 According to welfare chauvinists, the safety nets of the welfare state are for those whom they believe belong in the community.
 By the right-wing populist standard, affiliations with society are based in national, cultural and ethnic or racial aspects.
 Considered to be included in the category are those that are regarded as nourishing.
 The debilitating group (primarily immigrants) is considered to be outside of society and to be unjustly utilizing the welfare system.
 In essence, welfare chauvinists consider immigration to be a drain on societal scarce resources.
 They believe these resources should be used for the ethnically homogeneous native population, preferably children and the elderly.

 The same principle of argument is, according to the academics Peer Scheepers, Mérove Gijsberts and Marcel Coenders, transferred to the labor market, where the competition for jobs is made out to be an ethnic conflict between immigrants and the native population.
 In times of high unemployment this rhetorical coupling amplifies and enhances the legitimacy of the welfare chauvinist and other xenophobic arguments.

 Political parties and welfare chauvinism

-Examples of contemporary political parties and groups that use, or used, a welfare chauvinist argumentation strategy: the Progress Party and Danish People's Party in Denmark, Finns Party in Finland, Freedom Party of Austria in Austria, Alternative for Germany in Germany, National Rally in France, Sweden Democrats and Alternative for Sweden in Sweden, Golden Dawn in Greece, Patrotic Front in Argentina, One Nation in Australia, Lega Nord in Italy, the Coalition Avenir Québec in Canada, the Party for Freedom in The Netherlands, and some branches of the Republican Party in the United States.
+Notable contemporary political parties and groups that have employed welfare chauvinist argumentation include Alternative for Germany in Germany and the Party for Freedom in The Netherlands.